theboyarintsev/CTMACD-AO-tradingview/README.md

 An oscillator consists of 4 main components:

 - AO histogram (red-green bars)
-- MACD histogram (presented as a red-green area)
+- MACD chart (presented as a red-green area)
 - Intersections of MACD lines - Main and Signal
-- Cloud of Rapid Reaction Zone - optional
+- Cloud of Rapid Reaction area - optional

-**Rapid Reaction Zone** - an optional field that can be enabled in the script settings (Risky Mode Pro).
+**Rapid Reaction area** - an optional field that can be enabled in the script settings (Risky Mode Pro).
 This zone is calculated as SMA AO with a period of 21 followed by a 50% correction (these values are subject to change).
-The goal of the reaction zone is to Rapid to mark the area where the signal often likes the opposite, without breaking through the 0 axis.
+The goal of the reaction area is to Rapid to mark the area where the signal often likes the opposite, without breaking through the 0 axis.
 More details on how to work with it will be described below in the strategy section.

 There are also additional symbols provided in the pivot graphic to serve as visual markers:

 1. **Green / red dots** - bullish or bearish MACD crossover line
 2. **Green / red plus sign** - a potential trend confirmation point and a possible position entry point.
-It is located at the intersection of the O-axis zero or when the MACD line crosses the Rapid reaction zone.
+It is located at the intersection of the O-axis zero or when the MACD line crosses the Rapid reaction area.
 3. **Green / red flag with a highlighted column** - the most risky but profitable entry point.
 Russian roulette.
 It is activated only in a risky mode.
 It is only formed when the MACD lines cross at a level that is at least 75% of the previous AO high / low in the last 50 periods.
 At the same time, the crossing itself should be 2 times farther from the borders of the rapid response zone.
 This signal works best with RSI and STOCH.
 Its purpose: to catch maximum rejections in strong oversold / overbought conditions.
 4. **Green / Red Saucer Diamond** - Tea saucer shape on the Awesome Oscillator.
 This is often completed within a limited time frame.
 For example, a saucer on a 1-hour chart is best placed within a specific day.
 5. **Yellow dot** - the potential closing point of the trade with the lowest risk.
 It is considered to be the intersection of the MACD and AO histograms.
 6. **Purple dot** - a possible close with a slightly higher risk.
-This is considered to be the intersection of the MACD line with the MACD histogram.
+This is considered to be the intersection of the MACD line with the MACD chart.

 Dots serve only as visual markers, do not trigger action.
 Keep this in mind.